fantasticfishman/cse15l-lab-reports/lab-report-3-week-6.md

 - In addition to shorting my SSH commands, I can also use "ieng6" in my scp commands, to shorten them, so I don't have to type out the full address, as displayed below.
 ![Image](/week6/3.png)

 - This makes copying over single files when I need to very quick and easy.
+Here I scp over amogus.txt using the alias, saving a lot of typing.